 A great way to help out today's youth is to just spend time with them.
 Many young people today lack that connection to someone else (whether it be a mentor, relative, or close friend) to help through the difficult times of growing up.
 As a college student, being able to directly influence youth about something that you have recently experienced is impactful and another way to make a difference!

-Volunteers are needed to become a "Big" as well as assist with other programming offered through this agency.
+Volunteers are needed to become mentors or assist with other programming offered through this agency.

 A place where the local kids can go to play, learn, interact with others, and learn to make great choices.
 Open to all kids in Ashmore and surrounding area.
 Adult volunteers are here to supervise and lead the future of our small communities.
 We have structured play and free play.
 Ashmore Community Center 211 Illinois St. Ashmore, IL 61912